Australian Capital Territory: Health

 The territory has two large public hospitals both located in Canberra: the approximately 600-bed Canberra Hospital in Garran and the 174-bed Calvary Public Hospital in Bruce.
-Both are teaching institutions.
+In addition, the University of Canberra Hospital provides a 140-bed rehabilitation centre.
+All three are also teaching institutions.
 The largest private hospital is the Calvary John James Hospital in Deakin.
 Calvary Private Hospital in Bruce and Healthscope's National Capital Private Hospital in Garran are also major healthcare providers.

 The territory has 10 aged care facilities.
 Territory hospitals receive emergency cases from throughout southern New South Wales, and ACT Ambulance Service is one of four operational agencies of the ACT Emergency Services Authority.
 NETS provides a dedicated ambulance service for inter-hospital transport of sick newborns within the ACT and into surrounding New South Wales.